dechamps/ASIO401/FAQ.md

 applications don't display them anyway.
 The best way to shed light on what might be going on is to inspect the [ASIO401 log][logging].

+Note that ASIO401 will fail to initialize if another application (such as the official QuantAsylum app) is already using the device.
+The device can only be used from one app at a time.

-Remember that **ASIO401 will only work after the [QuantAsylum Analyzer][] application has configured the hardware first**.
+In the specific case of the QA401, remember that ASIO401 will only work after the [QA401 app][] application has configured the hardware first.
 ASIO401 does not know how to do that by itself, and relies on the QuantAsylum-provided application to prepare the hardware.
 You will need to do that again every time you power cycle the QA401.
+This limitation does not apply to the QA403 and QA402 devices, which should work out of the box.

-If the [QuantAsylum Analyzer][] application itself doesn't work, you might want to double-check that the QA401 is connected.
-You might want to read the Troubleshooting section of the QA401 User Manual.
-If all else fails, you might want to ask [QuantAsylum][] themselves for help, but note that QuantAsylum will only provide support for their applications, not ASIO401.
+If you are experiencing issues, you may want to try the official app first ([QA403/QA402 app][], [QA401 app][]).
+If that doesn't work, you may want to read the troubleshooting section of your device's manual.
+If you can't get the official app to work, you may want to ask [QuantAsylum][] themselves for help.
+Note that QuantAsylum will only provide support for their own app, not ASIO401.

-If the QuantAsylum Analyzer application works, but ASIO401 doesn't, you might have found a bug in ASIO401.
+If the official app works, but ASIO401 doesn't, you may have found a bug in ASIO401.
 Feel free to [file a report][report].

 ## Why am I getting "glitches" (cracks, pops) in the audio?